 Consumers boast about the flavor combinations that include blackberry and blueberry, strawberry and dragonberry, and yumberry and pomegranate.
-No artificial sweeteners or calories; contains vitamins B and C. Comes in 20 oz. bottles.
+No artificial sweeteners or calories.
+Contains vitamins B and C, and comes in 20-ounce bottles.

 Some who have tried it complain about that aftertaste due to being sweetened with stevia extract.
 A few packs came with expired sell-by dates.